JacksonAllan/CC/README.md

 # CC.H: Convenient Containers

-## Introduction
-`cc.h` is a usability-oriented generic container library for C. It includes vectors, doubly linked lists, unordered maps, and unordered sets.
+`cc.h` is a usability-oriented generic container library for C that provides vectors, doubly linked lists, unordered maps, and unordered sets.

+Its standout features are:

+- Fully generic API that requires no type definitions.
+- Type safety.
+- User-defined destructor, comparison, and hash functions associated with element and key types.
+- No assumption of successful memory allocation.
+- Single header.
+- Compiles in C and C++.
+- Safe API macros.*
+<sup>* Only the first argument - the container pointer - of API macros may be evaluated multiple times, and GNU compilers will warn in the case of side effects.</sup>

+It requires C23, or C11 and compiler support for `__typeof__`, or C++11.

+## Why this library?

 Traditionally, C container libraries require users to define types for every container/element type combination and/or specify the container and/or element type at every API call (whether by casting, type-specific function names, or some other mechanism).
 The result is verbose code.